 Meanwhile even the cheapest and most basic water filter jug will tell you when your water is filtered and safe to drink.

 Of all the DIY filter methods, boiling is one of the easiest and most effective but it still has its drawbacks.
-For instance, boiling water is not effective against mild to heavily contaminated water.

 If you really take water cleanliness seriously then your best bet is to have a water filter device to hand.